nus-cs2113-AY2324S2/ip/docs/README.md

 **Format:** `find KEYWORD`
 - `KEYWORD`: The keyword to search for within the task descriptions.
-- The search is case-sensitive and will find any tasks where the keyword is a valid substring of the task's description.
-For instance, `find meet` will return "meeting" and "meetings", but not "Meet" or "Meetings".
+- The search is not case-sensitive, meaning it will find tasks regardless of whether the keyword is in uppercase or lowercase.
+For example, `find meet` will return "meeting", "Meet", "meetings", and "Meetings".
-- The indexes of the tasks found are not sequential as they correspond to their positions in the original complete list of tasks.
-For example, if three tasks contain the keyword, they might be indexed as 2, 4, 6 (instead of 1, 2, 3) reflecting their original order in the full list.
-This is to aid the user in identifying the correct index for other operations, such as `delete`, `mark`, or `unmark`, where the exact index of the task must be specified.
+> **Note:** The indexes of the tasks found may not be sequential as they correspond to their positions in the original complete list of tasks.
+For example, if three tasks contain a given keyword, they might be indexed as 2, 4, 6, (instead of 1, 2, 3) to reflect their original order.
+This helps you identify the correct index for other commands like `delete`, `mark`, or `unmark`.

 **Examples:**

 - `find budget`
-  This will return tasks with descriptions containing "budget", such as "budget reports" or "budgeting".
-It will not return tasks with descriptions containing "Budget" or "Budgeting" due to case sensitivity.
+  This will return tasks with descriptions containing "budget", "Budget", "budgeting", or "Budgeting".

 &nbsp;